This post was first published at sixtyandme.com.

 This exercise is about appreciation and connection.

-#3 Limit the Number of Photos.
+#3 Limit the Number of Photos

 This might feel counterintuitive but limiting yourself expands your creativity.
 Because it forces you to come up with a different approach.
 By removing All The Options your mind focuses on what is possible within your self-imposed boundary.